younux/tic-tac-toe/README.md

 This is a Tic-Tac-Toe game developed using C++ and SFML library.

+Developed on mac os x 10.13.2.

+The game is compatible with mac os x and windows.

-Developed on mac os x 10.13.2
+Compiled on mac os x 10.13.2 using clang.

+Compiled on windows 10 using msvc and mingw-w64.